pyscripter/python4delphi/PythonForDelphi/Readme.txt

   1) Install the core components
      ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+  For recent versions of Delphi, install the "Python_d" package located in the
+  Components folder and add the folder "...\Components\Sources\Core".

   For Delphi 3, install the "Python_d3" package located in the Components folder
   and add the folder "...\Components\Sources\Core".